samantha-lind/NFT-preview-card-component/README.md

 My use of Bootstrap Grid has improved a lot, I found the layout quite easy to get right.
 This was my first time using an overlay div to create a hover effect - after some trial and error, I got there!

-I found I had to use !important to get some of my CSS styles to take - I am assuming this is because they were clashing with the Bootstrap default variables.

 I was using margin properties on the main component to try to center, but this wasn't vertically aligning.
 Instead, I changed the body to a flex container and the height to 100vh - this allowed me to position the element correctly.

 ### Continued development